Becca Balint: Early life and education

 Rebecca A. Balint was born at the United States Army hospital in Heidelberg, West Germany, on May 4, 1968, the daughter of Peter and Sandra (Couchman) Balint, and raised in Peekskill, New York.
 Her grandfather was murdered on a death march from the Mauthausen concentration camp during the Holocaust; her Hungarian-Jewish father immigrated to the U.S. in 1957.
 She graduated from Walter Panas High School in 1986.
 In the sixth grade, she admitted to having a crush on a female classmate, for which other students taunted her, including writing "lezzie" on her locker; she came out to her friends after high school and to her parents while she was in college.
 Balint became interested in politics at an early age, which she later attributed to having been raised in a family affected by the Holocaust and observing how government actions affect women and minorities, including gays and lesbians.

 Balint attended Barnard College of Columbia University before transferring to Smith College.
-She graduated magna cum laude from Smith with a Bachelor of Arts degree in history and women's studies in 1990, received a Master of Education degree from Harvard University in 1995, and completed a Master of Arts degree in history from the University of Massachusetts Amherst in 2000.
+She graduated magna cum laude from Smith with a Bachelor of Arts in history and women's studies in 1990, received a Master of Education from Harvard University in 1995, and completed a Master of Arts in history from the University of Massachusetts Amherst in 2000.
 At Smith College, Balint was coxswain for the women's crew team, who nicknamed her "the Admiral" because of her leadership skills.

 Balint moved to Vermont in 1994, and taught middle school history and social studies and worked as a rock-climbing instructor at Farm & Wilderness summer camps in Plymouth, Vermont, in addition to teaching at the Community College of Vermont in Brattleboro and writing a column for the Brattleboro Reformer.
 She met Elizabeth Wohl in 2000; they formed a civil union in 2004, moved to Brattleboro in 2007, and got married in 2009, after same-sex marriage was legalized in Vermont.
 They have two children.

 Balint supported the Vermont Progressive Party in the 2000s, and supported their gubernatorial nominee, Anthony Pollina, in the 2000 election.
 She served as a town meeting representative and on the Development Review Board in Brattleboro.